The Newscaster/Nature Coast News

 ment, for example, the developer should be able to answer the following questions: What

-of its bills.
-There was to be a special election at the end of August to replace vacant seats on
+its bills.
+There was to be a special election at the end of August to replace vacant seats

 developments have been completed by the company?
 Were the developments completed as